 Petition Process for 7th or 8th Grade Athlete to Compete at High School Level

-Seventh or eighth grade students may be petitioned by their parent/guardian to compete in the SDHSAA sanctioned individual-based team athletic programs of cross country, golf, gymnastics, tennis, track and wrestling at the junior varsity or varsity high school level if approval is granted as designated on the District form, “Petition Request for 7th or 8th Grade Athlete to Compete at the High School Level.”
+Seventh or eighth grade students may be petitioned by their parent/guardian to compete in the SDHSAA sanctioned individual-based team athletic programs of cross country, gymnastics, and track and field at the varsity high school level if approval is granted as designated on the District form, “Petition Request for 7th or 8th Grade Athlete to Compete at the High School Level.”
 The following criteria will be taken into consideration for approval to be granted:

 - Each individual case for advancement is considered on its own merit.

-- The student is academically, socially and emotionally ready for advancement.
+- The student is athletically, academically, socially and emotionally ready for advancement.

 - The student demonstrates appropriate behavior in school and community.

-- The student’s skill level, as determined by the respective coach, is advanced enough to merit junior varsity or varsity competition.
+- The student’s skill level, as documented on the petition form and as determined by all designated individuals on the petition form, is advanced enough to merit varsity competition.